 - 1/4 cup fresh sliced basil

-Toss the shrimp with one tablespoon of olive oil and some kosher salt.
-Set aside while you prep the risotto.
+- Toss the shrimp with one tablespoon of olive oil and some kosher salt.
+Set aside while you prep the remaining ingredients.

-Using the Saute function, heat your pressure cooker on medium.
+- Using the Saute function, heat your cooker on medium.
 Once hot, add one tablespoon olive oil and then the onion and salt.
 Saute for about 5 minutes, or until translucent and soft.

-Set the pressure cooker for high pressure and 5 minutes time.
+- Set the cooker for high pressure and 5 minutes time.
 Press start.

-While the pressure cooker is working, heat a large saute pan on medium high heat.
+- While the cooker is working, heat a large saute pan on medium high heat.
 When hot, add the shrimp and cook 2-3 minutes per side, turning once.

-As soon as the pressure cooker is done, press the quick release button.
+- As soon as the time is up, press the quick release button.
 Put a kitchen towel over the vent to keep the steam from making a mess.

 - Pressure Cooker Time: While the timer is set for 5 minutes, note that the stock needs to heat up before the pressure will build.
 You will have 15-20 minutes from sealing the lid to releasing the pressure.
 This is plenty of time to cook the shrimp.